NadeemIqbal/images_gender_classification/README.md

 3. Processed images will be copied to `men/` or `women/` folders based on the detected gender.
 All images not detected as 'Woman' are classified as 'Man'.

 ## Notes
-- The script will skip images already present in the output folders (men or women)
+- The script will skip images already present in the output folders (`men` or `women`)
-- Images with no detectable face are classified as 'Man'.
+- Images with no detectable face are classified as 'Man' and will go to `men` folder.

 ## Attribution
 Any use of this code or its substantial portions must credit Nadeem Iqbal ([GitHub NadeemIqbal](https://github.com/NadeemIqbal)).